 Itinerary & Highlights: 1 Month in the UK & Europe

-This summer, we had our first big international trip post-pandemic.
-As always, there are a million places we want to go around the word, but this time it had to be Europe.
 I still can’t quite believe how wonderful this trip was.
 Our itinerary was full of destinations that felt so different from one another, yet we didn’t spend too much time travelling and we never felt rushed.
 We visited new countries together (Ireland & Scotland), and re-visited cities that one of us loved & the other hadn’t spent much time in (London & Paris), and visited new places in favourite countries for the first time (Burgundy, Alsace, Zurich and Crete).

 We were lucky to be able to take 4.5 weeks off, spending all of June in Europe, and had a lot of flexibility with our itinerary.
 We knew we wanted to visit friends in Zurich, and return to Greece, and spent months deliberating over where else to include!

-We seriously considered shoe-horning in Mallorca or Lake Como, but it would have meant a busier itinerary.
+We seriously considered squeezing in Mallorca or Lake Como, but it would have meant a busier itinerary.
 You can’t go everywhere at once, and we were happy to let returning to Spain and Italy wait for a future trip.
 It is always tempting, especially with Europe, to squeeze more in, but I’m really happy with where we landed and how much time we had in each place.

 Itinerary: 1 Month in Europe

-Ireland: Dublin, Wicklow & Kilkenny
+4 Days in Ireland: Dublin, Wicklow & Kilkenny

 This was my first trip to Ireland, and now I know I’ll definitely be back!
 We spent most of our time in Dublin, which is a beautiful city that is full of character and history that still feels modern, young and dynamic.
 We spent 3 days in Dublin, including a day trip to Wicklow and Kilkenny.
 I loved seeing the gorgeous Wicklow countryside and visiting the Glendalough Monastic Site & Upper Lake.
 Kilkenny has a gorgeous medieval town centre, and the stately Kilkenny Castle, which was a great afternoon stop.
 Thanks to jetlag, we were up and about very early on our last morning in Dublin, so we took the DART (local train) to the seaside village of Howth, just outside Dublin.